Surfing in Michigan Exists? Find all Your Info Here (2020)

 Grand Haven is just north of Muskegon and is another quality place to find yourself standing atop a board.
 Mix in a scenic jetty complemented with a fire red lighthouse and you have yourself an ideal surf backdrop.

-Right next to Traverse City is Empire State Beach.
+With close proximity to Traverse City, Empire State Beach provides the swell for the north western shores of Lake Michigan.
 Here you will find surf along the Sleeping Bear Sand Dunes National Lakeshore.
 Arguably the most scenic place to surf, don’t miss out on this one.
 Check out Sleeping Bear Surf and Kayak for rentals and swell conditions.

 Wave Formations.
 Waves on the Lakes form from localized winds while as Ocean waves form primarily from Offshore storms.
 Waves form from the transfer of energy of those winds passing over the surface area of the lake and some other variables.